How to show disk activity on Linux

 Average: UID PID kB_rd/s kB_wr/s kB_ccwr/s iodelay Command

-Replace dd with a command name or regular expression such as rsync, postgres, or mysqld when you already know which workload you want to follow.
+Replace dd with a command name or regular expression such as rsync, postgres, or mysqld when the workload name is already known.

-6. Correlate the device and process views before deciding what is slow.
+6. Correlate the device and process samples before deciding what is slow.

 A busy disk in iostat should line up with one or more active readers or writers in pidstat during the same sample window.
-If the device stays busy but pidstat shows nothing useful, the pressure may be coming from a short-lived workload, kernel threads, the storage backend below the guest, or an environment where per-task I/O accounting is unavailable.
+If the device stays busy but pidstat shows no useful process, the pressure may come from a short-lived workload, kernel thread, virtual storage backend, or environment without per-task I/O accounting.